Daspy11/the-stu-art-v2/content/Things/Toothbrush innovation.md

 What if you could brush every tooth at once and emerge from the cavity car wash with perfectly clean teeth in 20 seconds?

-One of the ideas I explored while at [[./Entrepreneur First|Entrepreneur First]] in 2024 was building a diagnostic U-shaped toothbrush that could let you brush your teeth in 80% less time and simultaneously detect [[./Gum Disease|gum disease]].
+One of the ideas I explored while at [[Entrepreneur First|Entrepreneur First]] in 2024 was building a diagnostic U-shaped toothbrush that could let you brush your teeth in 80% less time and simultaneously detect [[Gum Disease|gum disease]].

 Nearly half of American adults are affected by gum disease, and who wouldn't love to save 10 hours per year that is currently spent waving a stick in front your face?